 The level in the fair value hierarchy within which the fair value is categorized shall be determined on the basis of the lowest level input that is significant to the fair value measurement in its entirety.

-As at August 31, 2016, the Company has no financial instruments measured at fair value (2015- nil).
+As at August 31, 2018, the Company had no financial instruments measured at fair value (2017 - nil).